Student smiling and leaning against wall

 Alongside your classes, your studies will be supported by an online learning platform, providing you with a range of tasks and activities specifically designed to develop and extend your language and academic skills outside the classroom and to give you more control over your own learning.

 In this module students concentrate on developing the critical skills specific to the reading and writing that will be required in their taught Masters degree programme.
-The course focuses on developing student criticality, fostering thorough scholarly skills and independent learning through the critical reading, analysis, evaluation and summary of authentic academic texts.
+The course focuses on developing student criticality, fostering thorough scholarly skills and independent learning through the development of critical note taking and reading skills; the analysis, evaluation and summary of authentic academic texts.

-This one-term module covers some fundamental techniques in Statistics.
+This one-term module covers some fundamental techniques in statistics.
 The module is particularly important because of its huge applicability.
 The skills studied are used widely across many scientific, business, and social science fields.
-The module content includes; Sampling techniques, Data exploration, Correlation and regression, Probability distributions and Hypothesis testing.
+The module content includes data exploration, correlation and regression, probability distributions and hypothesis testing.

 *Not studied on some Data Science routes